How Is Child Custody Determined in Pearland, Texas?

 Determining child custody in Texas will look different in every case, as the judge will consider various factors.
 Ultimately, the goal is to act in the child's best interests.

-Some things the judge will evaluate when determining the child’s best interests include:
+Some key factors the judge may evaluate when determining the child’s best interests include:

-- How well each parent works with the other parent
+- The ability to co-parent and how well each parent works and communicates with the other

-- If a child 12 years or older has a preference
+- The child’s preference if a child 12 years or older expresses a reasonable choice

 Child custody cases can be complicated due to all the factors involved.
 If you have any questions, do not hesitate to reach out to us.